-However, black box insurance is a great way to save a significant chunk on your insurance costs, if you’re a very young and inexperience driver.
+However, black box insurance is a great way to save a significant chunk on your insurance costs if you’re a very young and inexperienced driver.

 As you can see on the table, black box insurance is best suited to young drivers, such as 17 to 19-year-olds.
 As you get older, it becomes less of a good deal.